Associate Teaching Professor, Mathematics

-Niraj Khare is an assistant teaching professor of mathematics with expertise in combinatorics, in particular extremal graph, extremal hypergraph theory and enumerative combinatorics.
+Niraj Khare is an associate teaching professor of mathematics with expertise in combinatorics, in particular extremal graph, extremal hypergraph theory and enumerative combinatorics.

 Ph.D., Discrete Mathematics, Ohio State University, Columbus, OH